-The Dietetics Studies Associate in Science degree lays the foundation for comprehensive study of the relationship between nutrition and disease, proper food preparation and food chemistry.
+The Dietetics Studies Associate in Science degree program lays the foundation for a comprehensive study of the relationship between nutrition and disease, proper food preparation, and food chemistry.

-Dietetics is the science of how food and nutrition affects human health.
+Dietetics is the science of how food and nutrition affect human health.

 The Department of Labor projects employment to grow 16% through 2024.

 Upon successful completion of the program, students may continue their education through transfer to earn a Bachelor’s Degree in Dietetics.
 After further study and accredited supervised training, the student is eligible to take the registration exam.

 Licenses, Certifications, and Registrations may vary by state.

 - To assist students in meeting General Education requirements.

 - To educate students in the fundamental study of food and its physiological effects in all stages of life.